tamphi/tamphi/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me and my interest
-I recently graduated from Drexel University with a BS/MS in Computer Engineering.
+I'm a recent BS/MS Computer Engineering graduate.
 I interned as a Software Engineer for the Car Experience QA Team at Apple.
 After my internship, I returned to school to complete my Master's Thesis in machine learning for underwater sound classification and localization.

 What I have worked on:
 - Transformer and deep neural network models